Honyockers // Estate GBSM // 2014

 Bottle Aged 1 Year

-Honyocker, was just what my grandmother would call my brother and I when we were wrestling in the grass, doing burn outs, getting black eyes, laughing in church, and just being wild kids.
-She would laugh at us and yell "quit it you little honyockers".
+Honyocker was just what my grandmother would call my brother and me when we were wrestling in the grass, doing burn outs, getting black eyes, laughing in church, and just being wild kids.
+She would laugh at us and yell "quit it you little honyockers."
 It wasn't like she was using our middle names, showing us that she meant business.
-It was just this word that I heard we were having more fun that was particularly appropriate.
+It was just this word that I heard when were having more fun that was particularly appropriate.

-I actually come from a long line of Honyockers.
+I come from a long line of Honyockers.

-This label is of my father, on the left doing his best james dean, my mom, dead center and as tan as you can get, and my uncle Harvey on the right sitting on the spare tire.
+This label is of my father, on the left doing his best James Dean, my mom, dead center and as tan as you can get, and my uncle Harvey on the right sitting on the spare tire.
 My mom pointed out that she and my father are still in high school in this photo.
 They are riding around in a WWII willies jeep that has the license plate GIL250.
-Yes, we still have that jeep and still have the license plate.
-The story about the license plate is pretty good for another time, as my grandmother drove 40 miles out of her way to get a "vanity plate" for her husband Gil, before vanity plates existed.
+Yes, we still have that Jeep and still have the license plate.
+The story about the license plate is good for another time, as my grandmother drove 40 miles out of her way to get a "vanity plate" for her husband Gil before vanity plates existed.
 Like I said a long line of Honyockers.

-My great uncle Harold (Grandpas Brother and the Gent on High Hill 2013) cut a lot of the fire roads up in the Arrowhead mountains, and since my folks and their friends had a few jeeps and waterballons they would play hide and seek up in the hills and ambush each other.
-They would cross rivers and break each others windows with the water balloons, and I am assured by multiple sources that there was no beer involved, ever.
+My great uncle Harold (Grandpas Brother and the Gent on High Hill 2013) cut a lot of the fire roads up in the Arrowhead Mountains, and since my folks and their friends had a few jeeps and water balloons they would play hide and seek up in the hills and ambush each other.
+They would cross rivers and break each other's windows with the water balloons, and I am assured by multiple sources that there was no beer involved, ever.
 They were just wild kids doing wild things having fun.
 It wasn't that they did anything illegal growing up, it was just that the laws hadn't caught up with them.
-My folks have tons of these stories, and having heard them growing up, it seemed like that is what you were supposed to do.
+My folks have tons of these stories and having heard them growing up; it seemed like that is what you were supposed to do.

 Sadly, I think Cash Saarloos has a pretty deep Honyocking streak in him, and Grandpa and Grandma fill him with stories.